Diet and eating after esophagectomy

 You will probably have a feeding tube for 1 to 2 months after surgery.
 This will help you get enough calories so that you start to gain weight.
 You will also be on a special diet when you first get home.

-If you have a feeding tube (PEG tube) that goes directly into your intestine:
+If you have a feeding tube that goes directly into your stomach (gastrostomy tube) or intestine (jejunostomy tube):

 - You may only use it at night or for periods during the day.
 You can still go about your daytime activities.